csccsccsccsc/brpnet/README.md

 We wrap all images into a .npy file (data_after_stain_norm_ref1.npy).
 Stain normalization is also performed.
 Ground truth of segmentation and boundary is saved in anoth .npy file (gt.npy, bnd.npy).

+The wrapped data file can be generated using the scripts in 'data_generator_scripts'.

 ## tafe
 TAFE is the first stage of BRP-Net.